 CivicMic works with the City of Fairfield to facilitate community outreach and public engagement opportunities for the City's Landscaping and Lighting Maintenance Districts ("LLMDs").
-The Fairfield LLMDs: Gateway LLMD No.1, Waterman Highlands LLMD No. 3, Peppertree LLMD No. 6 Rolling Hills LLMD No. 7, Paradise Valley LLMD No. 11, and North Cordelia LLMD No. 13 have experienced an increase in expenses over the last few years while the yearly assessments have remained the same.
+Some of the Fairfield LLMDs have experienced an increase in expenses over the last few years while the yearly assessments have remained the same.
 If these landscaping services continue to be maintained at the current level, the cost will considerably outweigh available funds, resulting in a budget gap for these LLMDs.
 To avoid this, the annual landscape maintenance service contracts for them have been reduced.
 In this post, CivicMic shares information about benefits assessment districts like the Fairfield LLMDs.

 What are Benefit Assessment Districts?